ninadhulle/blog/apache-httpd-tuning.md

 ServerTokens Prod
 ServerSignature Off
 ```
-3. Caching, our application is light weight with very neglible media/content for caching and Single Page Application (SPA) so we dont use caching.
+3. **Caching:** Our application is light weight with very neglible media/content for caching and Single Page Application (SPA) so we dont use caching.
 But for content heavy application it is recommended to use Content Delivery Network (CDN).
 4. We use ELK to store all our logs, we have created rolling log files to log errors and access.
 We also keep logging to bare minimum, only certain headers for debugging is logged.
 We log only last 5 digits of our JWT for debugging purpose.
 ```
 LogLevel warn